Zinbo/blog/content/2020-05-04-Mockito-cheatsheet.md

 # Mockito Cheat Sheet
 Mockito is a great framework for testing in java.
 I use it all the time and have done for many years now.
 It works hand in hand with dependnecy injection, a topic I covered in my last blog "Spring for humans".
-However I find it's a victim of it's own success - there's a lot you can do with it so I often forget how to do things!
+However I sometimes find it's a victim of it's own success - there's a lot you can do with it so I often forget how to do things!

 So here's a cheat sheet which covers most of the features I use in Mockito.